Improving Active Travel across Wales

 Phase 3: Advanced feedback

-Phase 3 is the final stage and forms the three month statutory consultation.
-Local authorities will then finalise their Active Travel Network Maps ready for submission to Welsh Ministers at the end of December 2021 .
+Phase 3 was the final stage and formed a three-month statutory consultation.
+The local authorities finalised their Active Travel Network Maps ready for submission to Welsh Ministers at the end of December 2021.

 The 3 phases approach means the local authorities are closing the loop with the community throughout the consultation timeline.
 This ensures that their voices are heard and their needs are reflected in the plans.